cincospenguinos/TVM/README.md

 - [ ] `sub` pseudo-instruction is supported
 - [ ] `nil` psuedo-instruction is supported
 	* This sets the underlying value to simply 0 unconditionally
-- [ ] Comments are removed and ignored
+- [x] Comments are removed and ignored
 - [ ] Writes to a TVM binary file with correct syntax
+- [ ] Do we want to do validation in the assembler?
+I think we do.
+If there's a semantic error with the execution of the underlying program, the programmer really ought to know.

 ## Tsvetalk